Kisange5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 !#/bin/bash
-Write a script that lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+Write a script that all the lines in the file /etc/passwd that do not contain the pattern “bin”.